THATCHAM TOWN CRICKET CLUB

 The Club will consider other requests from club members and local residents (for additional tree maintenance) sympathetically.
 If it was agreed that further tree maintenance would be desirable, the Club would work with interested parties to identify potential funding avenues to pay for the work to be done.

 All trees within the ground are numbered and tagged, with their condition and proposed management recorded in the Tree Survey Schedule.
 The Schedule is regularly updated and is available on request from the Club.

-The Management Committee of the Club reviewed this version of the policy on 11th January 2016, and forwarded it to Thatcham Town Council for their information and feedback.
+The Management Committee of the Club forwarded this version of the policy to Thatcham Town Council for their information and feedback on 11th January 2016,

 It was placed on the Club’s website April 2016.

 This policy was reviewed in January 2018 and remained unchanged.
 It will be reviewed every 2 years.